Fifteenth Air Force: Initial Operations

 The 15th Air Force began its operations on 1 November 1943, attacking the Rimini Marshalling yard with 28 B-25's assigned to the 321st BG (M).
 On 1 December 1943, the Headquarters was moved to Bari Airfield, Italy.

-On 4 January 1944, the Fifteenth, along with Twelfth Air Force, were organized into Mediterranean Allied Air Forces, along with the Royal Air Force 205 Group.
+On 4 January 1944, the Fifteenth, along with Twelfth Air Force, were organized into Mediterranean Allied Air Forces, along with the No. 205 Group Royal Air Force.
 MAAF was the southern component of U.S. Strategic Air Forces, Europe, the overall USAAF command and control organization in Europe.

 The first major operation carried out by Fifteenth Air Force was bombing missions in support of the Anzio Landings in Italy, Operation Shingle beginning on 22 January 1944.
 Strikes on German and fascist Italian targets were carried out and caused widespread damage to Axis forces.

 Big Week

 "Big Week" was the name of an intense Eighth and Fifteenth Air Forces series of attacks on Germany in a series of co-ordinated raids on the German aircraft industry.
 The plan, code-named "Operation Argument," was to use both American strategic air forces in Europe, with support by the Royal Air Force with night bombing raids to destroy or seriously cripple the German ability to produce combat aircraft.

 The Americans were facing strong Luftwaffe fighter opposition to their daylight bombing raids over Nazi-occupied Europe, and it was planned to initiate Operation Argument at the earliest possible date.

 On 22 February 1944, Fifteenth Air Force made its first attack on Germany, with an attack on Regensburg.
 The Fifteenth dispatched a force of 183 bombers to the Oberstraubing Messerschmidt assembly plant.
 Some 118 bombed with good results but fourteen were shot down.
 The next day the 15th sent 102 bombers to the Steyr ball-bearing works in Austria where they destroyed twenty percent of the plant.
 On 24 February, over 180 Liberators inflicted considerable damage to the Messerschmitt Bf 110 assembly plant at Gotha, losing 28 aircraft in the process.
 On 25 February 114 B-17s and B-24s were dispatched to Steyr again, but the force became separated and the Liberators bombed the Fiume oil refinery instead.
 Seventeen bombers were lost.

 Despite these losses, it was believed that the USSTAF had dealt the German aircraft industry a severe blow.